Young Adult Fiction

 Published by Walker Books

-Read Lauren’s essay ‘Positivity in the apocalypse: can a climate fiction novel be uplifting?’
+Read Wren’s essay ‘Positivity in the apocalypse: can a climate fiction novel be uplifting?’

 Gabrielle is a climate-change activist who shoots to fame when she becomes the first teenager to display a supernatural ability to grow plants from her skin.
 Hester is the millionaire daughter of an oil tycoon and the face of the family business.
 Theo comes from a long line of fishermen, but his parents are struggling to make ends meet.